Pakistan and state-sponsored terrorism: Afghanistan

 After the May 2017 Kabul attack, the Afghan National Directorate of Security (NDS) claimed that the blast was planned by the Afghan insurgent group Haqqani Network, and reiterated allegations that those elements had support and presence across the border in Pakistan.
-Afghan President Ashraf Ghani stated that Pakistan has instigated an "undeclared war of aggression" against the country.
+Afghan President Ashraf Ghani stated that Pakistan has instigated an undeclared war of aggression against the country.
 Pakistan's Foreign Ministry spokesman, Nafees Zakaria rejected the Afghan allegations as "baseless".

-The Washington Post claimed that the 2021 Taliban offensive was "inextricably linked to Pakistan".
-According to the New York Times, "Afghan tribal leaders said that the Pakistani military waved a surge of new fighters across the border from sanctuaries inside Pakistan".
+The Washington Post claimed that the 2021 Taliban offensive was inextricably linked to Pakistan.
+According to The New York Times, Afghan tribal leaders said that the Pakistani military waved a surge of new fighters across the border from sanctuaries inside Pakistan.

-After Taliban took over Afganistan in 2021, then Pakistan Prime minister Imran Khan expressed his happiness and support to Taliban, said, Afganistan broken "shackles of slavery".
+After the Taliban took over Afghanistan in 2021, then Pakistan Prime minister Imran Khan expressed his happiness and support to the Taliban, said, Afghanistan had broken "shackles of slavery".

+Despite the Taliban re-establishment of an Islamic emirate in Afghanistan, Pakistan relations have deteriorated with Afghanistan and accusing each other of supporting terrorism.